apollographql/eslint-plugin-graphql/README.md

 ### Importing schema JSON

-You'll need to import your [introspection query result](https://github.com/graphql/graphql-js/blob/master/src/utilities/introspectionQuery.js).
+You'll need to import your [introspection query result](https://github.com/graphql/graphql-js/blob/master/src/utilities/introspectionQuery.js) or the schema as a string in the Schema Language format.
 This can be done if you define your ESLint config in a JS file.
 Note: we're always looking for better ways to get the schema, so please open an issue with suggestions.

 ### Identity template literal tag